 40 Killed, 30 Hurt in Fiery Bus Collision

-The collision involved a long-distance bus operated by Channel One company traveling from Moshi to Tanga and a Mitsubishi Rosa minibus carrying passengers to a wedding ceremony.
+The collision involved a long-distance bus operated by the Channel One company traveling from Moshi to Tanga and a Mitsubishi Rosa minibus carrying passengers to a wedding ceremony.
 Both vehicles burst into flames following the impact, creating a massive fire that significantly hampered rescue efforts and left many bodies severely burned and unidentifiable.

 Kilimanjaro Regional Fire and Rescue Commander Jeremiah Mkomagi acknowledged that the intensity of the fire created significant challenges for emergency responders attempting to retrieve bodies from the mangled wreckage.
 The severe burns sustained by victims have made identification extremely difficult, prompting authorities to initiate DNA testing procedures.